HITECHCRIME/HC_SG51_Colorized_World/README.md

-just to grasp the heart of ice feel the warmth of my tribe sometimes it's the ashes that remain when you notice only flaws internal cause -
+just to grasp the heart of ice feel the warmth of my tribe sometimes it's the ashes that remain (in your soul) when you notice only flaws internal cause - heavy toll paid all i want is you beautiful dark world let us live in cold

-x
-x
-x heavy toll paid
-all i want is you
-let us live in
-a beautiful world
-until our souls are through
+until our souls are through i swear on both our lives upping gear will bring the light close bring the light to us

 -----------------------------------------------------